Opening a branch of a foreign company in the United Arab Emirates

-The law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, specialize in commercial law, providing a range of legal services to Israeli and international clients.
+Our law offices in Jerusalem and Tel Aviv, specialize in commercial law, providing a range of legal services to Israeli and international clients.
 Among other services, attorneys in our office assist clients in registering and setting up companies in the United Arab Emirates and other destinations worldwide, provide ongoing legal consultation to businesses and companies, and represent clients before tax authorities in Israel and abroad.
 In this article, Rachel Amsalem, an immigration specialist from our office, surveys what is important to know before you set out to establish a branch of a foreign company in the United Arab Emirates.

 Business in the United Arab Emirates

 The United Arab Emirates, formerly off limits to most Israelis, has been transformed, almost overnight, into a leading destination for Israelis seeking to do business.
 The UAE’s cancellation of its economic boycott on Israel, following the 2020 peace accords, has changed the rules of the game; starting a business in Dubai or the other emirates has now become an accessible and attractive option for Israelis.